 - After he completes her exam, he’ll go over her findings as well as recommend treatments he believes will best address your dental emergency and prevent it from coming back.
 This includes an estimated price and length of treatment, allowing you to make an informed decision on your care before we get started.

 - Treatments often recommended for emergency dental problems include dental fillings, crowns, root canal therapy, and tooth extractions, but they may also include other services if needed.

-Whether you suddenly develop a raging toothache or an injury knocks part of your tooth out, the last thing you should when you encounter a dental emergency in Crystal River is panic.
+Whether you suddenly develop a raging toothache or an injury knocks part of your tooth out, the last thing you should do when you encounter a dental emergency in Crystal River is panic.
 Instead, you should call Signature Dental Care for over-the-phone guidance.
-In most cases, we can even schedule an appointment for you later that same day.
 However, you may need to take certain precautions until then to reduce the risk of further damage to your smile.
 Here are some simple tips for handling common dental emergencies.

 When you’re saddled with a dental emergency like a toothache or a knocked-out tooth, the last thing on your mind is how much your treatment is going to cost.
 At least, until you pull up to our office and start panicking.
 However, Dr. Robert Gordon-Lindner would advise you to be more concerned about the state of your oral health rather than the cost of restoring your tooth.
 This is why our friendly staff members will do everything in their power to minimize the cost of your emergency treatment and provide affordable care right when you need it.
 Call us today to learn more.

 What Factors Affect the Cost of Emergency Care?